kaorahi/lizgoban/README.md

 ### 0.7.*

 * Support the new feature ["ownershipStdev"](https://github.com/lightvector/KataGo/pull/500) in KataGo 1.10.0 (red backgrounds in the subboard), that looks like a heatmap of "KataGo's eye tracking".
-* Show the preferred moves by aggressive/defensive AI. (small blue up/down triangle)
+* Show the preferred moves by "AIs for handicap games" as the stronger/weaker side. (small blue up/down triangles on the board, sharpness of the triangles in the winrate bar)
 * Add "Auto overview" into Tool menu so that one can turn it off.
 * Add "Preferences" into Edit menu for convenience.
 * Slightly improve bogus territory counts.